-At the implementation level of analysis, ILO's experience in Timor-Leste illustrates that the embedded approach can be an effective, efficient and sustainable method to build capacities and develop institutions.
-On the basis of the interviews conducted, Timorese and ILO staffs consistently highlight the embedded approach as key to ILO's successful engagement in Timor-Leste.
+At the implementation level of analysis, ILO's experience in Timor-Leste illustrates that the embedded approach can be an effective, efficient and sustainable method of building capacities and developing institutions.
+On the basis of the interviews conducted, Timorese and ILO staff consistently highlight the embedded approach as key to ILO's successful engagement in Timor-Leste.

-At the strategic level of analysis, the embedded approach offers opportunities for replication in fragile settings where good governance, sustainable development and statebuilding are paramount.
+At the strategic level of analysis, the embedded approach offers opportunities for replication in fragile settings in which good governance, sustainable development and state-building are paramount.

-Statebuilding.
-In fragile settings the embedded approach can be a powerful tool to address the larger aims of peace consolidation and state building, namely the establishment of credible and effective national leadership: the aim is not just service delivery, but service delivery by government.
+State-building.
+In fragile settings the embedded approach can be a powerful tool for addressing the wider aims of peace consolidation and state-building, namely the establishment of credible and effective national leadership: the aim is not just service delivery per se, but service delivery by government.
 It is this singular, critical focus on empowering leadership that can make the embedded approach keenly relevant in fragile and transitional environments in which a core issue is not only that needs are addressed, but also by whom and how they are addressed.

-Considering the above, the embedded approach has a larger significance and presents a 21st century paradigm of development partnership and project implementation in fragile settings.
-Opportunities for replication may be explored through the recently signed MoU between the ILO and the g7+ as well as the ILO's Fragile to Fragile (F2F) cooperation.
+Considering the foregoing, the embedded approach has a wider significance and presents a 21st century paradigm of development partnership and project implementation in fragile settings.
+Opportunities for replication may be explored through the recently signed MoU between the ILO and the g7+ as well as the ILO's Fragile-to-Fragile (F2F) cooperation.

 Good governance.
-The embedded approach seems to have worked well in institutional context such as Timor in which change is endogenous and driven by internal, rather than external, factors.
+The embedded approach seems to have worked well in institutional contexts such as Timor in which change is endogenous and driven by internal, rather than external, factors.
 At the risk of generalisation, the institutional environment in which an 'embedded approach' is most likely to flourish can be characterized as follows:

-- The main concern of key internal stakeholders is delivering on the mandate of the institution; - The key barrier to delivering on the mandate is the absence of adequate managerial and technical expertise, as well as financial constraints; - Their stakeholders and the institutions themselves are new or completely reshuffled but dynamic and rapidly evolving; - There is openness to 'change positively' and assistance is welcomed for repositioning the entity, to enhance upstream and downstream delivery channels and/or update its current service/ product mix.
+- the main concern of key internal stakeholders is delivering on the mandate of the institution; - the key barrier to delivery on the mandate is the absence of adequate managerial and technical expertise, as well as financial constraints; - the stakeholders and the institutions themselves are new or totally reshuffled but dynamic and rapidly evolving; - there is openness to 'change positively' and assistance is welcomed for repositioning the entity, to enhance upstream and downstream delivery channels or to update its current service or product mix.

-Institutional environments that may provide less fertile ground for adoption and uptake of capacity building and institutional development inputs are those in which genuine change is perceived as a threat to existing power structures and/or vested interests (i.e. limited change space).
+Institutional environments that may provide less fertile ground for adoption and uptake of capacity-building or institutional development inputs are those in which genuine change is perceived as a threat to existing power structures or vested interests (i.e. limited space for change).

 Sustainable development.
-The embedded approach is likely to create the greatest value for counterparts who face an 'urgently felt' demand to deliver services and to establish the corresponding policies that may substantially exceeds existing human, institutional, financial and technical resources.
+The embedded approach is likely to create the greatest value for counterparts who face an 'urgently felt' demand to deliver services and establish the corresponding policies that may substantially exceed existing human, institutional, financial and technical resources.

 A key feature of the embedded approach is a complete package - including budgets, technical expertise and resources - that enables government to deliver project outputs through its institutions and systems.
-This is especially relevant in fragile settings where low capacity contexts prevail and coherent institutional development and capacity building require sustainable and long-term commitment of funding, time and interest.
-The embedded approach circumvents this difficulty as it is built on mutual trust and a long-term investment by all parties in not only a project, but in the partnership itself.
+This is especially relevant in fragile settings in which low capacity contexts prevail and coherent institutional development and capacity-building require sustainable and long-term commitment of funding, time and interest.
+The embedded approach circumvents this difficulty as it is built on mutual trust and a long-term investment by all parties not only in a project, but in the partnership itself.

-Box 9 Good practices from Timor-Leste
+BOX 9: Good practices from Timor-Leste